-This means that writing a resume without considering industry and position specific keywords is similar to fishing with nothing but bare hands.
+This means that writing a resume without considering industry and position-specific keywords are similar to fishing with nothing but bare hands.

 That said, you have to research the keywords that are relevant to your industry as well as the position you are applying for.
 Because ATS wants specific keywords you have to be careful when choosing which terms to integrate into the content of your resume.
 These systems primarily focus on hard skills so prioritizing them may earn you some extra points.

 If you are not sure about your resume keywords, try online resume optimization tools.
-It helps job seekers compare their resumes against job descriptions in order to identify missing keywords.
+It helps job seekers compare their resumes against job descriptions to identify missing keywords.

 While the resume remains to be the most powerful marketing tool, it shouldn’t be the only one.
 We live in a digital world where people spend their lives online: they sell, buy, play, interact, and have fun there.